-When CAEN’s Lecture Capture Service is not an option, or when faculty want to make a video for students outside of the classroom, screen recording software can be a good tool for publishing video content, especially when it may be the only important visual element of a presentation.
-Recordings can be made anywhere with access to a computer with the recording software installed, including the instructor’s home or office.
-Camtasia by TechSmith is a popular screen recording application that offers the ability to perform extensive editing and post-processing of recordings where desired.
+When CAEN’s Lecture Recording Service is not an option, or when faculty need to provide a lecture for students outside of the classroom, screen recording software can be a good tool for publishing video content.
+Recordings with Camtasia can be made by an instructor from anywhere using a Windows or Mac computer.

 How to Obtain a Camtasia License

 To request a license, submit the Camtasia License Request Form.
-This request form can only be accessed using your U-M Google account, and you will need to provide the name of your department’s administrative contact.
+This request form can only be accessed using your U-M Google login

-If you are not eligible for the College of Engineering license program, you must contact TechSmith directly to request educational pricing.
+If you are not eligible for the Michigan Engineering license program, you must contact TechSmith directly to request educational pricing for Camtasia.

 Improving Screen Recordings

 The following tips may help you increase the production value of your Camtasia screen recordings: